Last Year (video game): 2018

 A trailer for Last Year: The Nightmare was released in September 2018.

 Release

 Last Year: The Nightmare had a closed beta period on 2–5 November 2018.
 The game was distributed "first on Discord" for 90 days, after which the game could also be distributed via other Windows game vendors.

 2019

 A re-launch, Last Year: Afterdark, was released on 10 December 2019 via Steam.

 2020

 Last Year: The Nightmare was released on 26 October 2020 via Steam.

 Late 2021

-Due to the bankruptcy of Elastic Games, the game is no longer available on any platform, and owners of the game cannot launch it.
+Due to the bankruptcy of Elastic Games, the game is no longer available on any platform and owners of the game cannot launch it.

 2022

 Due to the fact that the owners of the game cannot launch it, the development of the modification of Last Year: Resurrected began on August 11, 2022.
 The modification aims to bypass server checks as well as fixing up the code to be fully Peer to Peer without the reliance of game servers.

+The mod released as a public beta on March 24, 2023.

+2023

+On April 1, the Official Twitter account of Last Year became active again with a tweet revealing that the game will be back.
+It went free-to-play on Steam with a new company, Undaunted Games, replacing Elastic Games.
+The game was re-launched on May 4, 2023.

+2024

+Undaunted Games announced in early 2024 that Last Year will relaunch as Forest Hills: The Last Year on Steam later the same year.
+The relaunch will feature some new content, and the studio's creative team is joined by visual artist Andy Belanger, narrative writer Frank Tieri, and voice over director Sean Schemmel.